 The City of Camrose is located just thirty minutes from Hay Lakes, or an hour southeast of Edmonton.
 Explore downtown Camrose while you eat, drink and shop.
 Twig Boutique is your stop for unique clothing and giftware.
-Kaoz Kidz has everything you need for the little ones in your family.
+From Kicks to Kids has everything you need for the little ones in your family.
 Looking for something to soothe your mind and body?
 Visit Lakehouse Naturals Soap Company and choose from handcrafted bars, bath bombs, salts, essential oils and more.
 Head out of town for short ten minute drive to Buckskins Emporium for another unique shopping experience.
 Getting hungry?
 The Lefse House is an authentic Scandinavian bakery and coffee shop – if you stop in on a Friday – you must try their cinnamon buns!
-Fiona’s Coffee & Gifts also offers coffee, desserts, as well as healthy, delicious meals.
-Fill your cooler at Lazuli Farms, an on-farm store providing farm-raised meats, local food and artisanal goods.
+The Sweeterie also offers desserts and sweets as well as a selection of candies.
+Stop in for a break at Fox & Fable Book & Game Cafe and enjoy a drink, lunch, a great book, or play one of their 200 board games!
 Spend some time outdoors at Mirror Lake Park and enjoy 38 km of walking trails that wind through Stoney Creek Valley.
 Bring your canoe or kayak and paddle through Mirror Lake, Valleyview Pond, Duggan Pond, and Cascades Pond.
-Play a round at the Camrose Golf Course and if the weather is not in your favour, head over to the Club House Virtual Golf and stay out of the elements.
+Play a round of golf at the Camrose Golf Course.
 If your shopping or outdoor adventure makes you thirsty, you are in luck.
 Did you know that Camrose is home to five brewing and distillery companies?
 Take your pick or try all of them!
 Camrose RV Park will make you a happy camper.
 And if you didn’t bring a tent or RV, you can rest your head at one of Camrose’s top rated hotels.

 Continue to discover the Camrose area, well known for its agriculture.
 Take in the views of the countryside, rolling hills, scenic views and dancing grain fields.
 Don’t forget to post your photos on social media with our hashtags for your chance to win monthly prizes.
+South of Camrose, check out Cherry Lane B&B, featuring a cafe, RV camping,retreats and more!
 Be sure to bring your clubs because Camrose County has an excellent selection of golf courses from 9 to 27 holes, all within half an hour drive of each other.
 Play a round of 18 holes at Miquelon Hills Golf Course.
 Double Dam Golf Course and Campground offers more than golf and camping.
 They provide fun family activities all summer long.
 Other campgrounds in the area are Silver Creek Golf & RV Resort, Miquelon Lake Provincial Park, Tillicum Park, and Pelican Point Park.
 Camrose County is proud to have an abundance of local food producers.
 Check out their guide to the Food Artisans of Camrose County, including Irvings Farm Fresh.

 Town of Daysland